PLOTNIX provides consulting services in such areas as:

 An powerful early implementation of Enum

 for Java.
-It predated the official introduction of the enum in Java 5 in 2004
+It predated the official introduction of enum in Java 5 in 2004

 Unlike its ancestors (C and

-C++) Java does not support the notion of an enum,
+C++) Java does not [this was written in 2001] support the notion of an enum,

 which is a data type all values of which are explicitly enumerated